-If you look at the term work capacity, you may define it as the ability to keep moving (and lifting / carrying objects) at a steady pace for a long period of time.
-If you are discussing work capacity in the fitness arena, you may define it as the ability to recover quickly and use multiple muscle groups requiring your cardiovascular, musculoskeletal, and central nervous system to work together efficiently for a particular time.
-In physics, Work is defined as Force times Distance (W = F x d) and is measured in Newton-Meters (Nm).
+You may define work capacity as the ability to keep moving, lifting and carrying objects at a steady pace for a long period of time.
+If you are discussing work capacity in the fitness arena, you may define it as the ability to recover quickly and use multiple muscle groups requiring your cardiovascular, musculoskeletal and central nervous system to work together efficiently.
+In physics, Work is defined as force times distance (W = F x d) and is measured in Newton-meters (Nm).

 When you think of preparing yourself physically for any military training program, it will require long days of not just being awake and alert, but actually being in constant movement all day long.
-One thing is certain: a 30-45 minute workout in a gym will not fully prepare you for a day of military training.
-You have to put in your time moving as there are no naps at boot camp — unless you count falling asleep standing up waiting in line a nap.
+A 30- to 45-minute gym workout will not prepare you fully for a day of military training.
+You have to put in your time moving, as there are no naps at boot camp -- unless you count falling asleep while standing up and waiting in line for a nap.

-For instance, the construction worker who trains an hour or so before work, then works all day lifting, moving, and thinking through problems, statistically does well in elite selection programs.
+For instance, the construction worker who trains an hour or so before work, then works all day lifting, moving and thinking through problems, statistically does well in elite selection programs.
 Adding a workout during lunch or after work requires a perfect never-quit mindset as well as fuel to burn that many calories a day.
-“Putting in your time” and getting accustomed to hard work throughout the day prepares you for military selection training, which will consist of long days (and nights) of hard work.
-Acclimating to these demands will build the type of endurance you need.

-There is actually a Work Capacity Test.
-Obviously, the definition of work is relative and measuring someone’s ability depends upon that person’s future goals.
+There is actually a work capacity test.
+Obviously, the definition of work is relative and measuring someone’s ability depends upon their future goals.
 Here is an example of the Wildland Firefighter Work Capacity Test:

-The Work Capacity Test (WCT), known informally as the “Pack Test”, is a U.S. Forest Service physical test for wildland firefighters.
+The WCT, known informally as the “pack test,” is a U.S. Forest Service physical test for wildland firefighters.

-The information below provides test criteria for arduous, moderate, and light duty performance of the Work Capacity Test:
+The information below provides test criteria for arduous, moderate and light duty performance of the WCT:

-Arduous Pack Test - 3-mile hike with 45-pound pack in 45 min.
+Arduous pack test: A three-mile hike with a 45-pound pack in 45 minutes.

-Moderate Field Test - 2-mile hike with 25-pound pack in 30 min.
+Moderate field test: A two-mile hike with a 25-pound pack in 30 minutes.

 This is a decent measure of work performance for someone seeking future training in the wildland fire service, but the actual job will require a wide range of movements over rugged terrain, lifting and carrying heavy equipment, and other environmental challenges.
-Adding a CPAT test to the Pack Test might help fully measure the pre-training abilities of the Wildland Firefighter.
+Adding a CPAT test to the pack test might help measure the pre-training abilities of the wildland firefighter fully.

-Personally, the Dirty Dozen Tactical Fitness Test may be a better method to test your ability to perform multiple physical tasks that you will likely see again in your military, police, or fire fighter profession.
-The Tactical Fitness Dirty Dozen Test is a twelve-event test and takes a few hours to complete if done in a single session.
+The Dirty Dozen Tactical Fitness Test may be a better method to test your ability to perform multiple physical tasks that you will likely see again in your military, police or firefighter profession.
+The Tactical Fitness Dirty Dozen Test is a 12-event test and takes a few hours to complete if done in a single session.